m-j-yates/Twitch-Performance/README.md

 # Twitch-Performance
 # 🎮 Twitch Analytics & Revenue Tracker (Jul–Sept 2025)

 Welcome to my data-driven breakdown of Twitch performance across July to September 2025.
 This Excel project transforms my raw streaming metrics into actionable insights—tracking viewer engagement, revenue trends, and platform performance with precision and creativity.
+After initial exploration of the raw data we will move on to how viewership is affected by personal presentation using Tableau and then finishing on an exploration of the numerical variables such as time spent streaming, overall follower statistics and unique vs returning viewers.

 ## 🚀 Project Overview